kaltura/nginx-vod-module/README.md

 * Source file clipping (only from I-Frame to P-frame)

+* Support for variable segment lengths - enabling the player to select the optimal bitrate fast, without the overhead of short segments for the whole duration of the video

 * Serving of files for progressive download playback

 * HLS: Generation of I-frames playlist (EXT-X-I-FRAMES-ONLY)